Gauging tensor networks with belief propagation: Introduction

-Recently, it has been noted that there is a close connection between belief propagation (BP) \cite{BeliefPropagation1, BeliefPropagation2, BeliefPropagation3, BeliefPropagation4}, an algorithm originally formulated for performing statistical inference on graphical models, and tensor network contraction \cite{TensorNetworkBeliefPropagation1, TensorNetworkBeliefPropagation2, TensorNetworkBeliefPropagation3,Wang2023,Pancotti2023} and gauging \cite{Alkabetz2021}.
-Belief propagation can exactly contract tensor networks on tree graphs (TTN), including path graphs (MPS).
+Recently, it has been noted that there is a close connection between belief propagation (BP) \cite{BeliefPropagation1, BeliefPropagation2, BeliefPropagation3, BeliefPropagation4}, an algorithm originally formulated for performing statistical inference on graphical models, and tensor network contraction \cite{TensorNetworkBeliefPropagation1, Poulin2008, Wrigley2017, Robeva2018, TensorNetworkBeliefPropagation2, TensorNetworkBeliefPropagation3, Pancotti2023, Wang2023} and gauging \cite{Alkabetz2021}.
+Belief propagation can exactly contract tensor networks on tree graphs (TTN/HT), including path graphs (MPS/TT).
 Additionally, it is known to work well for tensor networks on graphs that are locally tree-like, such as sparse, random graphs \cite{TensorNetworkBeliefPropagation2}.

-Here, we make the connection between belief propagation and the commonly used Vidal (or quasi-canonical/super-orthogonal) gauge that was pointed out in Ref. \cite{Alkabetz2021} more concrete by proposing an algorithm for using the belief propagation fixed point to gauge general tensor network states.
+Here, we make the connection between belief propagation and the commonly used Vidal (or quasi-canonical/super-orthogonal) gauge that was pointed out in Ref. \cite{Alkabetz2021} more concrete by proposing an algorithm for using the belief propagation fixed point to gauge general tensor network states into the Vidal gauge.
 We refer to this new gauging method as belief propagation (BP) gauging.
-We compare and contrast our new gauging method to existing methods, and argue that it can be viewed as a simplified version of the gauging algorithm introduced in Ref. \cite{Ran2012, Phien2015}.
-We show examples, on both structured and unstructured networks, where our new approach is faster than currently available methods for gauging tensor network states.
-We also demonstrate its usage for gauging infinite tensor networks, and discuss the application of this method for improving the accuracy of evolving tensor networks with `simple update' \cite{Jiang2008, Jahromi2019} gate evolution.
-Our new BP-based gauging method has the practical advantage that implementations and algorithmic advances of BP (such as the recent \cite{Pancotti2023}) can be repurposed for gauging tensor networks.
-Furthermore, BP is a very simple algorithm based entirely on tensor contractions which is easy to implement efficiently for general tensor networks.
+We compare and contrast our new gauging method to existing methods, and argue that it can be viewed as a simplified version of the gauging algorithm introduced in Refs. \cite{Ran2012, Phien2015}.
+We show examples where, for both structured and unstructured networks, our new approach is faster than currently available methods for gauging tensor network states.
+We also demonstrate its usage for gauging infinite tensor networks and discuss the application of this method for improving the accuracy of evolving tensor networks with `simple update' \cite{Jiang2008, Jahromi2019} gate evolution.
+Our new BP-based gauging method has the practical advantage that implementations and algorithmic advances of BP (such as the recent \cite{Pancotti2023} or \cite{GeneralizedBeliefPropagation, TensorNetworkBeliefPropagation3}) can be repurposed for gauging tensor networks.
+We show an example of this in the context of approximately contracting a tensor network operator with a tensor network state.
+Furthermore, BP is a very simple algorithm based entirely on tensor contractions which is easy to implement efficiently for general tensor networks, something which can be exploited by our new BP-based gauging method.